srxqds/PureExcel/README.md

 As we know, Excel 2007 is a open xml format and compress with Zip foramt.

 It have no third library dependence and almost can run any .net framwork(No Excel Interop, No Open XML SDK and No using Linq, Xml and DataSet of C# System api), maybe on window mobile you shoud modify a little for the missing api.

 I use the ZipArchive(https://github.com/srxqds/ZipWrapper) and XMLParser(https://github.com/srxqds/XMLParser).

 but it should use some editor work and no performance requirement situation!

+Use Tips:

+1.The sheetIndex, rowIndex and columnIndex are range between 0 to count!

+2.Maybe some optimization or modify you should make by yourself depending on your needs.

 Todo: